-An evergreen, foxtail fern (Asparagus densiflorus "Myers") has delicate-looking, plumed stems, which are lined with pointed, bright green leaves.
-Despite its ferny appearance, foxtail fern is a flowering plant.
-Forming fluffy mounds 2 feet tall and up to 4 feet wide, foxtail fern works wells as a houseplant, specimen, container or border plant, requiring minimal maintenance and care.
-Foxtail ferns are generally free from pests and disease (ref 5)
+Planting and learning how to care for foxtail ferns adds beautiful greenery to your landscape.
+An evergreen, foxtail fern (Asparagus densiflorus 'Myersii,' USDA zones 9-11) has delicate-looking, plumed stems, which are lined with pointed, bright green leaves.
+Despite its ferny appearance, foxtail fern is also a flowering plant.
+Forming fluffy mounds up to 3 feet tall and up to 4 feet wide, foxtail fern works wells as a houseplant, specimen, container plant or border plant, requiring minimal maintenance and care.
+Foxtail ferns are generally free from pests and disease.

-During the growing season, fertilize outdoor plants monthly with 3 ounces of a 10-10-10 fertilizer mixed into 1 gallon of water per 10 square feet of bedding space.
+During the growing season, fertilize outdoor plants monthly with a slow-release fertilizer or a water-soluble foliage fertilizer, observing all label directions.
 Check the label as directions vary among brands.
-Fertilize indoor plants monthly during the growing season with 7 drops of a liquid 10-10-10 fertilizer per 1 quart of water.
-Don not fertilize in winter.
+Fertilize indoor plants monthly during the growing season with a water-soluble houseplant fertilizer.
+Do not fertilize in winter.

 You can also provide nutrition and improve the soil's structure by adding compost to the soil around your ferns, optimally amending the soil with compost when you plant the ferns.
 You can also use compost as mulch around the ferns.

 Winter temperatures in the mid to low 20s F may damage foliage.
 If you live in an area with temperatures below 25 F, it's best to bring foxtail ferns inside for the winter if possible.
 Mature plants can sometimes survive frosts, particularly if you cover them with landscape fabric such as a floating row cover.
 In early spring, trim frost-damaged foliage to help the plant regain its good looks.
 Disinfect pruning equipment before and after making cuts by wiping the cutting blades with alcohol.